-In 2008, the Government of Alberta released the renewed Water for Life strategy better reflects the population increase and economic growth Alberta has seen over the past years, and Albertans’ changing water needs.
-The renewed Water for Life strategy reaffirmed the original strategy’s three overarching goals:
+Released in 2008, the renewed Water for Life strategy better reflects the population increase and economic growth Alberta has seen over the past years, and Albertans’ changing water needs.
+As in the original, the renewed strategy has 3 main goals:

-- Healthy lakes
+- healthy lakes

-- Hydraulic fracturing and water
+- hydraulic fracturing and water

-- Drinking water and wastewater systems
+- drinking water and wastewater systems

-- Water management
+- water management